 An API key.

-You can find an API key by clicking on the relevant integration in Explore integrations.
+You can create an API key in Settings > Explore integrations.

 Useful tip